LorenzoSattaChiris/AIdea/README.md

 Phase 1 is our research and validation phase.
 The objective of this phase is to gather customer informations via organic interactions.
 This phase will serve as a proof of concept to raise the capital needed to develop the full-fledged product.
 In this phase, multiple MVPs will be used.
 All the necessary steps to effectibely perform this phase were executed during this hackathon and are presented below.

 1. An Automated Typeform

 To be able to quickly iterate a Typeform will be used, filling for the full app at the first stage.
 This Typeform contains key question to create an AI from and is fully automated being connected to a Notion database and later our Python Code in order to send the model to the customer.
 However, the process still needs to be manually reviewed and a human approval is needed to validate the email sending.

 ![AIdeate - Typeform Demo](https://github.com/LorenzoSattaChiris/AIdeate/assets/150603110/df4ab750-8784-4be9-8b1a-09a9b4d67166)

-My Notion automatically updated with all the values, and some code running in it formatted it into a nice formula that I can directly use to train my model.
-I can easily feed these already formatted dat into my API.
+Notion is automatically updated with all the values collected from the form, and some code running in Notion format those value.
+I can then easily feed these already formatted dat into my API.
 The user also automatically received an email confirming the receipt of the data.
 ![Typeform Notion](https://github.com/LorenzoSattaChiris/AIdeate/assets/150603110/03b40726-b5f3-46bd-99bb-472a61667c6f)

 Try it yourself [here](https://01i18cbtmck.typeform.com/to/fCszoK2g?utm_source=xxxxx&utm_medium=xxxxx).